-Buildings 25 years
+25 years

-Buildings/leasehold improvements Up to 25 years or term of lease
+Up to 25 years or term of lease

-Office equipment 5 years
+5 years

-Machinery and equipment 5 years
+5 years

-Software 1 to 5 years
+1 to 5 years

-(f) Intangible assets:
+(f) INTANGIBLE ASSETS:

 Intangible assets are comprised of goodwill, intellectual property including process technology, and other intangible assets.
 Goodwill acquired in business combinations with acquisition dates prior to July 1, 2001 and other intangible assets are amortized on a straight-line basis over 10 years and intellectual property over 5 years.
 Goodwill acquired in business combinations subsequent to June 30, 2001 has not been amortized, but will be tested for impairment annually.
-Also see Note 2(n).
+Also see note 2(n).

-(g) Impairment of long-lived assets:
+(g) IMPAIRMENT OF LONG-LIVED ASSETS: